Exploratory data analysis

 2 Exploratory data analysis

-This next section is straight from R for Data Science (2e) - 11 Exploratory data analysis.
+This next section is largely excerpted from R for Data Science (2e) - 11 Exploratory data analysis.

 2.1 What do you do when you do exploratory data analysis?